Manhole Sealing Specification

 Clearly, “untreated sewage backing up” into the environment is catastrophic and must be totally eliminated by sealing off entries into sewer systems.
 The damage to the environment and private property can be irreversible in the event of a large overflow; exposing the community to harmful disease and pollutants.
 In fact, the Scientific American claimed untreated sewage waste is one of the largest contributors to pollution worldwide.
 With the federal passage of the Clean Water Act enforced by the EPA, overflows of sewer systems into the environment are also illegal and extremely costly.
 Even if an overflow does not occur, treatment costs are very high and I/I from rain or snow can double or triple the volume of water for treatment.
 In some areas treatment costs are nearing $3.00/1000 gallons sending costs skyrocketing (Survey Examines)

-The EPA and many other professionals know the I/I comes into sewer systems via cracks, improperly sealed joints, manhole covers, manhole chimneys, manhole bases, damaged pipes, storm water basins, and sump pumps illegally tied into public sewer systems.
+The EPA and many other professionals know the I/I comes into sewer systems via cracks, improperly sealed manhole covers, joints, manhole chimneys, manhole bases, damaged pipes, storm water basins, and sump pumps illegally tied into public sewer systems.
 However the main source of I/I is manholes.
 “Manholes have been shown time and time again to be a large, if not the largest contributor of wet weather issues, such as I/I.” (Bueno)

 At this point, 13 years of studies were reviewed.
 These studies revealed that nationally, manholes generally account for more than half of the total I & I entering into any sanitary system… The largest amount of outside water, 60 percent, enters through the manhole chimney.
 There are a number of causes, and the volume can be sizable.
 When it rains, inflow at this point often increases to 50 or more gallons per minute.
 A seepage of just 1 gallon per minute, allowed to continue for a year, adds up to a total of over 525,000 gallons of inflow (Rosendaul)

 Experts agree manholes are responsible for at least 50% of all I/I into a sewer system, more specifically the manhole chimney.
-The reason manholes are allowing so much I/I is “There are currently about 20 million manholes in the United States, and according to reports, more than half of them were installed before 1960 and are nearing their design life or have exceeded their design life” (Rush) Continuing investigation into the manhole structure will further reveal the wisest approach for stopping I/I into the structure most responsible for it.
+The reason manholes are allowing so much I/I is “There are currently about 20 million manholes in the United States, and according to reports, more than half of them were installed before 1960 and are nearing their design life or have exceeded their design life” (Rush) Continuing investigation into the manhole specifications and structure will further reveal the wisest approach for stopping I/I into the structure most responsible for it.

 3 Manhole Structures and Their Defects

 According to The National Association of Sewer Service Companies (NASSCO) Technical Director, Gerhard P. Muenchmeyer “The most common materials used to construct manholes fall into two major categories; bricks and mortar or precast concrete.”
-(Muenchmeyer) Both types of manholes have similar shapes and design:
+(Muenchmeyer) Both types of manholes have similar specifications, shapes and design:

 The lid or manhole cover is directly attached with grout or some other type of sealer to the manhole chimney which is usually 2’ in diameter.
 Following the chimney section the Cone section takes the manhole structure from a small diameter to the larger diameter of the working manhole Barrel (usually 4 feet) where upstream and downstream pipes enter and exit respectfully in the area called the Channel.
 Brick and mortar manholes are generally made of brick from the chimney down to the base and have a joint where the cover connects to the chimney.
 Precast concrete manholes can have several joints at the joining of the cover and chimney, the joining of the chimney and cone, and throughout the barrel to the Channel.
 These joints are the weakest points of the structure and overtime can become weak and porous enough to allow water to enter the sewer system.